-According to recent classifications, the prosauropods in traditional sense can be divided in three ensembles: “core prosauropods”, “near sauropods” and “really basal sauropodomorphs”.
-The first were typical "prosauropods", large to medium-sized bipedal dinosaurs intermediate between more basal sauropodomorphs and proper sauropods.
-The second ones were more closely related to sauropods and gave rise to them, and were usually larger than other "prosauropods" as well as being capable of some quadrupedality.
-The third ones were more primitive than both “core prosauropods” and “near sauropods”.
+According to recent classifications, the prosauropods in traditional sense can be divided in three ensembles: core prosauropods, near sauropods and really basal sauropodomorphs.
+The first were typical "prosauropods", large to medium-sized bipedal dinosaurs including Plateosaurus among them.
+The second ones were more closely related to sauropods and gave rise to them, and were usually larger than the former (and some were capable of some quadrupedality).
+The third ones were more primitive than both core prosauropods and near sauropods, and include the common ancestor of all the other sauropodomorphs.
 As none of these are natural groupings, there isnt any external trait which allows to distinguish these groups.
-Even their period is not indicative: both Late Triassic and Early Jurassic were inhabited by “core prosauropods” and “near sauropods”.
-However, for the sake of convenience, we put here all the examples of traditionally-intended "prosauropods" together, specifying for each its possible placement in the evolutionary tree.
+Even their period is not indicative: both Late Triassic and Early Jurassic were inhabited by core prosauropods and near sauropods, to say.
+However, we put here all the examples of "prosauropods" together, specifying for each its possible placement in the evolutionary tree.

-Ancestor or Non-ancestor: Riojasaurus & Melanorosaurus Riojasaurus was the polar opposite of the “mouse reptile”.
-Its Spanish-sounding name reveals it also lived in Triassic Argentina, but was bigger.
-More than 10 m long, was one of the largest land animals of the Triassic, even bigger than Plateosaurus itself; its success is shown by its abundant record (more than 30 individuals).
-At a first glance, Riojasaurus resembles more a sauropod, with the same size of many “small” sauropods, massive limbs and stocky body.
-However, the structure of its feet with distinct digits is typically "prosauropodian"; ironically, Riojasaurus seems to be a “core prosauropod”.
-It had also one twin in South Africa, Melanorosaurus (the "lizard from the Black Mountain").
-Contemporary to Riojasaurus, the two dinosaurs maybe could have met in life, since Africa and South America were reuned in the “Pangea” at the time.
+- Riojasaurus has been, in a sense, the polar opposite of Mussaurus in popular dino-books.
+Its Spanish-sounding name reveals it also lived in Late Triassic Argentina like the "mouse-reptile" (La Rioja is a northern province of Argentina), but was bigger.
+More than 10 m long and perhaps heavier than an average elephant, was one of the largest land animals of the Triassic, even bigger than Plateosaurus itself, only equalled in weight by other "prosauropods" like Yunnanosaurus and the recently discovered mammal-ancestor Lisowicia.
+Like other prosauropods, the riojasaur has left abundant record (more than 30 individuals).
+Indeed, at a first glance, Riojasaurus resembles more a sauropod, with the same size of many small true sauropods like Saltasaurus, Amargasaurus and Shunosaurus, massive limbs and stocky body.
+However, the structure of its feet with distinct digits and its plateosaur-like skull are typically "prosauropodian".
+Recent research indicates that Riojasaurus was a core prosauropod like Plateosaurus, and not a sauropod-ancestor as previously proposed.
+Melanorosaurus (the "lizard from the Black Mountain") could be considered the Riojasaurus South African "twin".
+Contemporary to it, from Late Triassic, the two dinosaurs maybe could have met in life, since Africa and South America were reuned in the Pangea at the time.
 Both the same size, with the same robust sauropodian shape but "prosauropod"-like feet, they were perhaps mainly quadrupedal.
-Both were candidates for the title of “the ancestor of all sauropods”: recent research has shown Melanorosaurus was indeed a "near sauropod", and the riojasaur’s similar frame was obtained by convergent evolution.
+Both were candidates for the title of the ancestor of all sauropods: recent research has shown Melanorosaurus was indeed a "near sauropod", and the riojasaurs similar frame was obtained by convergent evolution.